webmastersmith/WGU_Cloud_Computing/D338_Cloud_Platform_Solutions_AZ-104/Azure_Administrator_AZ-104.md

     - VMs in **different fault domains** that perform identical functionalities.
     - VMs should have the same software installed.
   - **Fault Domain**
-    - VMs that share the same server, network, and power in a datacenter.
+    - VMs that share the same hardware, network, and power in a datacenter.
   - **Update Domain**
     - VMs that will receive Azure hardware updates at same time.
   - ![high availability](img/04-azure-global-infra.jpg)